chenlabgccri/Prep4DeepDEP/README.md

 ## Inputs/outputs
 #### Inputs:
-- Single or multi-omics data (gene mutation, gene expression, DNA methylation, and CNA) of CCLs or tumors.
+- Single or multi-omic data (gene mutation, gene expression, DNA methylation, and CNA) of CCLs or tumors.
 Dimension: #genomic features by #CCLs/tumors.
 - List of DepOIs of interest with or without corresponding gene dependency data (*training*: required; *prediction*: optional).
 Dimension: #DepOIs by #CCLs if screening data are available for the *training* mode, or #DepOIs by 1 of gene symbols of DepOIs for the *prediction* mod.
 #### Outputs:
 *Prediction* mode